victorcarv16/Python-Image-Processing-OpenCV/README.md

   </tr>
 </table>

-# how to use this project?
+# How to use this project?
-## follow the following steps:
+## Follow the following steps:
 1-
 2-
 3-